 The following instructions apply to all types of supported media devices.
-To remove memory media, follow the steps as detailed below:
+To remove memory media, do the following:

-- 1. Click the Desktop tile and open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar.

-- 2. Select memory media.

-- 3. Grasp the media and remove it.
+- 1. Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
+Select memory media. - 3.
+Push the memory media until you hear a click to partially release it. - 4.
+Grasp the media and remove it.

-If you remove the memory media or turn off the power while the computer is accessing the memory media, you may lose data or damage the media.

-- Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
-The computer could become unstable or data in the memory media could be lost. - Do not remove only the miniSD/microSD Card while leaving the adaptor in the memory media slot.
+- If you remove the memory media or turn off the power while the computer is accessing the memory media, you might lose data or damage the media. - Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
+The computer might become unstable or data in the memory media might be lost. - Do not remove only the miniSD/microSD Card while leaving the adaptor in the memory media slot.